polterguy/polterguy.github.io/tutorials/how-to-connect-the-mcp-server/index.md

 ## Installing the MCP server

 The MCP server is delivered as two plugins you install through your dashboard.
-Open your dashboard, go to _"Misc/Plugins"_, and install the following two plugins.
+Open your dashboard, go to _"Plugins"_, and install the following two plugins.

 * __oauth__ - The OAuth 2.1 authorization server, allowing MCP clients to authenticate through the normal browser login and consent flow
 * __mcp__ - The MCP server itself, exposing your endpoints as tools